 From Stranger to Partner

 Personal training involves cultivating a two-way trust with a stranger, understanding emotions, creating vulnerability, and helping him to build the best possible version of himself.
 Ultimately, this process involves much more than the transformation of his physique.
-Educate yourself on prudent communication and improved listening.
+Educate yourself on prudent, effective communication and improved listening.
 Prove yourself able to support the client through every step of this journey; it can and will make all the difference.